Dillon Kyle Gee

 He won his major league debut with an excellent performance for the New York Mets on September 7, 2010, taking a no-hitter into the 6th inning and limiting the Washington Nationals to 2 hits over 7 innings to earn credit for a 4-1 win.
 Yuneski Maya, also making his major league debut, was his opponent on the mound.
 He had never been considered a top-rank pitching prospect, but as he found success in the majors, and improved some of his rate statistics at the same time, the team's thinking about him changed.

 Gee went 13-6, 4.43 in his first full season with the Mets in 2011, leading the team in wins.
 He was a part of the the starting rotation during the first half of 2012, with a record of 6-7, 4.10 in 17 starts.
-Just before the All-Star break, he suffered a blood clot in his throwing shoulder, then underwent surgery on July 13th, with the original prognosis being that he would miss the remainder of the season.
+Just before the All-Star break, he suffered a blood clot in his throwing shoulder, then underwent surgery on July 13th, and missed the remainder of the season.
 He had felt his arm go numb following a start.
-However, he was back with the Mets in spring training in 2013, with the aim of reclaiming his old spot in the starting rotation.
+He was back with the Mets in spring training in 2013, with the aim of reclaiming his old spot in the starting rotation.
+That he did, and on May 30th, he pitched perhaps the best game of his career in completing a four-game, two ballpark sweep of the New York Yankees.
+He pitched 7 1/3 innings that day, giving up only one run and striking out a career-high 12 batters as the Mets won, 3-1.
+He made a career-high 32 starts that season, finishing at 12-11, 3.62.
+He struck out 142 batters in 199 innings.